Saint Justin's Church, Frankfurt-Höchst: The Carolingian basilica

 The original church was a six-bay basilica with three sanctuaries and apses at the east end.
 The entrance was originally at the west end of the central nave, but is now on the north side of the church at the northern sanctuary.
 The aisle windows have been replaced, and late gothic chapels were added on the north side.
 Also the apses were removed following the alterations.

 The remainder of the Carolingian work is however intact: the two other sanctuaries, the central nave with small round-arched clerestory windows, the flat ceiling, the aisles, and at the top of the two sets of five columns - Corinthian capitals, which belong to the most important works of Carolingian art.

 Late gothic additions

 Up to the end of the affiliation with the Benedictine monastery of Saint Alban in 1419, the church had hardly changed structurally.
 In the 1420s the southern Carolingian sanctuary was replaced by a gothic Holy Cross chapel, in the place of today's vestry.
 To the northern aisle, three further chapels were added.

+A life-size wooden statue of St. Anthony the Hermit, made in Worms in 1485, has been preserved.
+The figure with the original color painting is one of the most important works of sculpture in the Middle Rhine region from the period of late Gothic sculpture.
+In April 2017, a comprehensive cleaning and restoration was completed by the State Office for Monument Preservation of Hesse in Wiesbaden.